awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 ### Main route table<a name="scenario-2-main-route-table"></a>

+The main route table is associated with the private subnet\.
 The first entry is the default entry for local routing in the VPC; this entry enables the instances in the VPC to communicate with each other\.
 The second entry sends all other subnet traffic to the NAT gateway \(for example, `nat-12345678901234567`\)\.

 | Destination | Target |